International Alliance for Responsible Drinking

 The International Alliance for Responsible Drinking (IARD), headquartered in Washington D.C., is a not-for-profit organization dedicated to reducing harmful drinking and promoting understanding of responsible drinking.
-It is supported by the world’s leading beer, wine, and spirits producers.
-IARD members include Anheuser-Busch InBev, Asahi Group Holdings, Ltd., Bacardi Limited, Beam Suntory, Brown-Forman Corporation, Carlsberg, Diageo, Heineken, Kirin Holdings Company, Limited, Molson Coors, Pernod Ricard, and William Grant & Sons.
+It is supported by the world’s leading beer, wine, and spirits producers; a relationship which has been the subject of significant scrutiny and criticism from groups such as the International Organization of Good Templars.

 History

 IARD was launched in January 2015 and builds on two decades of research, policy analysis and programs by the International Center for Alcohol Policies (ICAP), as well as the efforts of the Global Alcohol Producers Group (GAPG).

-Raising Standards

-IARD works with stakeholders to help them raise standards in various areas in order to reduce harmful drinking.